abondar/django-copyist/docs/source/quickstart.rst

         filter_field_to_input_key={"id": "company_id"},
     ...

-`ModelCopyConfig` is a class that defines how to copy a model.
+:py:class:`~.django_copyist.config.ModelCopyConfig` is a class that defines how to copy a model.
 It takes the model class as the first argument and a dictionary that maps the filter field to the input key.
 This is used to find the object to copy.

-2. Next we define `field_copy_actions` for the `Company` model.
+2. Next we define :py:attr:`.ModelCopyConfig.field_copy_actions` for the `Company` model.

 .. code-block:: python